MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/display-custom-icons-instead.md

 ---
-title: "Display custom icons alongside values in list views with PowerApps | MicrosoftDocs"
+title: "Display custom icons alongside values in list views with Power Apps | MicrosoftDocs"
 description: "Learn how to display custom icon graphics in a view" ms.custom: "" ms.date: 11/20/2019